AnyChart/docs.anychart.com/Common_Settings/Legend/Advanced_Settings.md

 ## Hover Cursor

-To set the type of hover cursor of the legend, use {api:anychart.core.ui.Legend#hoverCursor}hoverCursor(){api} methods with one of the parameters listed in {api:anychart.enums.Cursor}anychart.enums.Cursor{api}.
+To adjust the hover cursor of the legend, use {api:anychart.core.ui.Legend#hoverCursor}hoverCursor(){api} methods with one of the parameters listed in {api:anychart.enums.Cursor}anychart.enums.Cursor{api}.

 The default pointer is `"pointer"`, and in the following sample it is set to `"help"`: